 Participants on Community Employment (CE) schemes cannot claim another Social Welfare payment at the same time.

 Disability Allowance - JobsPlus:

-Anyone in receipt of Disability Allowance cannot qualify to participate on JobsPlus
+Persons in receipt of Disability Allowance do not qualify to participate on JobsPlus.

-Disability Allowance - Youth Employment Support Scheme (YESS):

-Persons in receipt of OFP may be eligible to participate on the YESS.
+Disability Allowance - Youth Employment Support Scheme (YESS): Persons in receipt of OFP may be eligible to participate on the YESS.